Best Running Belt Reviews 2016

 What kind of stuff?
 Just the usual belongings you need on you at all times, whether you're doing a quick three-mile run around town, or a full-blown marathon.

 - Cell Phone.
 This is the top priority for most people, since most cell phones these days also double as an activity tracker (tracking how far you've run and in what time), and they also play your music as well, and you're going to want to be able to switch tracks without losing stride.

 - Keys.
 When hubby isn't at home, and I want to go out for a run, I always need to bring my keys with me, as I'm obviously not looking to get locked out of the house.
 So keys are the #2 most important thing that I'm looking to fit into my running belt.

 - Cash, Credit Cards, ID Card.
-If I’m going for a longer type of run, I typically like to have some cash or credit card on me, just in case I want to stop for a bottle of water, or a snack on the way home.
+If I'm going for a longer type of run, I typically like to have some cash or credit card with me, just in case I want to stop for a bottle of water, or a snack on the way home.

 WHAT TO LOOK FOR IN A GOOD RUNNING BELT